infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 ```

 !!! note
-    Unlike previous versions, `InfiniteOpt` now supports all of the constraints
+    Unlike previous versions, `InfiniteOpt` now supports all the constraints
     offered by `JuMP`, including vector and semi-definite constraints!
 Please
     see [JuMP's constraint documentation](https://jump.dev/JuMP.jl/v1/manual/constraints/#Constraints)
     for a thorough explanation of the supported types and syntax.

 !!! note
     Nonlinear constraints are defined simply by using `@constraint` and not
     using `JuMP.@NLconstraint`.
 See [Nonlinear Expressions](@ref nlp_guide) for
     more information.